nrwl/nx/docs/shared/generators/generator-options.md

 }
 ```

-In this example, `value` requires the value to match the `^\\d+$` pattern, which is a regular expression that matches the string that contains only digits.
+In this example, `value` requires the value to match the `^\\d+$` pattern, which is a regular expression that matches a string that contains only digits.

 #### `string` specific: `minLength`